jaydeegbobeh/eng88/Cybersecuirty/README.md

 	- Cloud auditer: a party that can perform an independent examination of cloud service controls with the intent to express an opinion thereon.

 ### Digital Forensic Phases
-1. Phase I - first response: what is done after security incident takes place, dependent on nature of attack
+1. Phase I - first response: The action performed right after the occurrence of a security incident is known as the first response.
+It is highly dependent on the nature of the incident.
-2. Phase II- search and seizure
+2. Phase II- search and seizure: Under this phase, the professionals search for the devices involved in carrying out the crime.
+These devices then carefully seized to extract information out of them.
-3. Phase III - collect the evidence
+3. Phase III - collect the evidence: After the search and seizure phase, professionals use the acquired devices to collect data.
+They have well-defined forensic methods for evidence handling.
-4. Phase IV - secure the evidence
+4. Phase IV - secure the evidence:The forensic staff should have access to a safe environment where they can secure the evidence.
+They determine if the collected data is accurate, authentic, and accessible.
-5. Phase V - data acquisition
-6. Phase VI - data analysis
+5. Phase V - data acquisition: Data acquisition is the process of retrieving Electronically Stored Information (ESI) from suspected digital assets.
+It helps to gain insights into the incident while an improper process can alter the data, thus, sacrificing the integrity of evidence.
+6. Phase VI - data analysis: Under data analysis, the accountable staff scan the acquired data to identify the evidential information that can be presented to the court.
+This phase is about examining, identifying, separating, converting, and modeling data to transform it into useful information.
+7. Phase VII - evidence assessment: The process of evidence assessment relates the evidential data to the security incident.
+There should be a thorough assessment based on the scope of the case.
+8. Phase VIII - documentation and reporting: This is a post-investigation phase that covers reporting and documenting of all the findings.
+Also, the report should have adequate and acceptable evidence in accordance to the court of law.
+9. Phase XI - testify as an expert witness: The forensic investigators should approach the expert witness to affirm the accuracy of evidence.
+An expert witness is a professional who investigates the crime to retrieve evidence.

 ## OWASP Top 10 security risks